-The present United States nuclear fuel cycle faces challenges that hinder the expansion of nuclear energy technology.
-The U.S. Department of Energy identified four nuclear fuel cycle options we could transition to, which would make nuclear energy technology more desirable.
-To successfully analyze the transition from our current fuel cycle to these promising fuel cycles, we need a nuclear fuel cycle simulator that can predictively and automatically deploy fuel cycle facilities to meet user-defined power demand.
-In this work, we developed demand-driven deployment capabilities in CYCLUS, a nuclear fuel cycle simulator.
+The present United States' nuclear fuel cycle faces challenges that hinder the expansion of nuclear energy technology.
+The U.S. Department of Energy identified four nuclear fuel cycle options, which make nuclear energy technology more desirable.
+Successfully analyzing the transitions from the current fuel cycle to these promising fuel cycles requires a nuclear fuel cycle simulator that can predictively and automatically deploy fuel cycle facilities to meet user-defined power demand.
+This work introduces and demonstrates demand-driven deployment capabilities in CYCLUS, a nuclear fuel cycle simulator.
 User-controlled capabilities such as supply buffers, facility preferences, prediction algorithms, and installed capacity deployment were introduced to give users tools to minimize power undersupply in a transition scenario simulation.
-We demonstrate d3ploy's capability to automatically deploy fuel cycle facilities to set up transition scenarios for promising nuclear fuel cycle options.
+We demonstrate d3ploy's capability to predict future commodities' supply and demand, and automatically deploy fuel cycle facilities to meet the predicted demand.
+We use d3ploy to set up transition scenarios for promising nuclear fuel cycle options.